quasarbright/blog/_src/posts/2024-08-09-log-fibonacci.md

-    Title: Computing Fibonacci Numbers in Log Time
+    Title: Computing Fibonacci Numbers in Logarithmic Time
     Date: 2024-08-09T13:15:59
-    Tags: UNLINKED, math, algorithms, dynamic-programming, JavaScript
+    Tags: math, algorithms, dynamic-programming, JavaScript

 In this post, we're going to implement an algorithm for computing the \\(n\\)th fibonacci number.
-We'll gradually optimize it and eventually end up with an algorithm that takes \\(O(\log n)\\) steps, which is much better than the \\(n\\) steps that most algorithms take.
+We'll gradually optimize it and eventually end up with an algorithm that takes \\(O(\log n)\\) steps, which is much better than the \\(n\\) steps that most implementations take.
+I'll assume some familiarity with complexity analysis.
+If you know big O notation, you'll be fine.

 <!-- more -->